nordeck/sip-recepta/README.md

 112233@freeswitch_address:5080
 ```

 Type PIN when asked.
-For know there is a hardcoded value which is `123456`.
+For now there is a hardcoded value which is `123456`.